tinacms/tina.io/content/docs/plugins.md

 }
 ```

 Beyond these properties, a plugin may contain other properties depend on it's `__type`.
-Here are some of the types of plugins
+Here are some of the types of plugins currently available:
-currently availble:

 | Plugin Type | Description |
 | --- | --- |